|Bid||205.20 x 0|

 |1y target est||317.00|

-These two FTSE 100 (INDEXFTSE:UKX) shares could deliver high returns in my opinion.The post No savings at 40?
-I'd buy these 2 bargain FTSE 100 stocks to retire on a passive income appeared first on The Motley Fool UK.
+These two FTSE 100 (INDEXFTSE:UKX) stocks could offer good value for money in my opinion.The post The stock market has crashed!
+Why I'd buy these 2 FTSE 100 shares in an ISA today appeared first on The Motley Fool UK.

 British supermarket Sainsbury's said on Wednesday it would help its smaller suppliers during the coronavirus emergency by paying them immediately and making finance available.
 The country's supermarket sector is facing unprecedented demand during the outbreak as consumers stock-up fearing a prolonged period of isolation, while schools, pubs, cafes and restaurants have been forced to close.
 Sainsbury's, Britain's second largest supermarket group after Tesco , said its assistance to smaller suppliers will help them to increase production volumes quickly so they can meet customer demand.

 You can share your thoughts with Thyagaraju Adinarayan (firstname.lastname@example.org), Joice Alves (email@example.com) and Julien Ponthus (firstname.lastname@example.org) in London.
 DID YOU SOMEONE SAY 'FALLEN ANGELS'?

 You can share your thoughts with Thyagaraju Adinarayan (email@example.com), Joice Alves (firstname.lastname@example.org) and Julien Ponthus (email@example.com) in London.
 The PMIs this morning were brutal and showed European economies were set for an unprecedented shock.

 You can share your thoughts with Thyagaraju Adinarayan (firstname.lastname@example.org), Joice Alves (email@example.com) and Julien Ponthus (firstname.lastname@example.org) in London.
 CAC 40 is among the underperformers this morning as flash PMIs for France pointed to services taking a major hit.